-3.12 Periodic Critical Review
+3.17 Periodic Critical Review

-A Periodic Critical Review (PCR) of IFCO is proposed to be conducted in 2017.
-The purpose of this PCR will be to consider whether there is an ongoing business case for IFCO, in accordance with paragraph 8.14 of the Code of Practice for the Governance of State Bodies.
+A Periodic Critical Review (PCR) of IFCO will be conducted in 2019.
+The purpose of this PCR will be to assess the extent to which IFCO's governance structure and the Department's oversight of IFCO is consistent with its legislative underpinning, and to consider whether there is an ongoing business case for IFCO, in accordance with paragraph 8.14 of the Code of Practice for the Governance of State Bodies.

-3.13 Comply or Explain
+3.18 Comply or Explain